netobserv/network-observability-operator/docs/FlowCollector.md

-Settings related to the OpenShift Console plugin, when available.
+consolePlugin defines the settings related to the OpenShift Console plugin, when available.

 <table>
     <thead>